-Once you weigh the pros and cons of a marketplace loan through Prosper, you can go online for a pre-approval.
+Once you weigh the pros and cons, you can go online for a pre-approval.
 You can check your rate with just a soft credit check so you don’t have to worry about any hard pulls affecting your credit report.

 If you like what you can see, you can complete the application process and move into the funding portion.
-From start to finish, you’ll benefit from total transparency with a loan through Prosper.
+From start to finish, you’ll benefit from total transparency with Prosper.

 *For example, a three-year $10,000 loan with a Prosper Rating of AA would have an interest rate of 5.31% and a 2.41% origination fee for an annual percentage rate (APR) of 6.95% APR.

 You would receive $9,759 and make 36 scheduled monthly payments of $301.10.
 A five-year $10,000 loan with a rating of A would have an interest rate of 8.39% and a 5.00% origination fee with a 10.59% APR.
 You would receive $9,500 and make 60 scheduled monthly payments of $204.64.
 Origination fees vary between 2.40%-5%.

 APRs through Prosper range from 6.95% (AA) to 35.99% (HR) for first-time borrowers, with the lowest rates for the most creditworthy borrowers.
 Eligibility for Prosper loans up to $40,000 depends on the information provided by the applicant in the application form.